dat-ecosystem-archive/design/README.md

 #### Reset

-Dat-design uses [https://necolas.github.io/normalize.css/](Normalize), which makes browsers render all elements more consistently.
+Dat-design uses [Normalize](https://necolas.github.io/normalize.css/), which makes browsers render all elements more consistently.

 #### Variables

-The SCSS version of dat-design provides you with [https://github.com/datproject/design/tree/master/scss/variables](variables) for colors and transitions which you should use in your project to ensure visual consistency between dat-related projects.
-Refer to the [http://datproject.github.io/design/](styleguide) to understand how.
+The SCSS version of dat-design provides you with [variables](https://github.com/datproject/design/tree/master/scss/variables) for colors and transitions which you should use in your project to ensure visual consistency between dat-related projects.
+Refer to the [Dat Styleguide](http://datproject.github.io/design/) to understand how.

 #### Utility classes

-Dat-design includes a toolkit of utility classes ([https://github.com/basscss/basscss](Basscss)).
-Refer to the [http://www.basscss.com/](Basscss Documentation) on how to use them.
+Dat-design includes a toolkit of utility classes ([Basscss](https://github.com/basscss/basscss)).
+Refer to the [Basscss Documentation](http://www.basscss.com/) on how to use them.

 #### Dat classes

 There’s also a set of custom classes for dat-specific components, like buttons or loaders.
-Those components are documented in the [http://datproject.github.io/design/](Dat Styleguide).
+Those components are documented in the [Dat Styleguide](http://datproject.github.io/design/).

-## How To Use Dat Icons in Your Project
+## How To Use Dat Icons in Your Project (work in progress)

 The dat-design package comes with a set of dat-specific icons.
-All available icons are documented in the [http://datproject.github.io/design/](styleguide).
+All available icons are documented in the [Dat Styleguide](http://datproject.github.io/design/).

 ### Inlining SVG